lorenaacuna/GASTLI/docs/source/installation.rst

 .. warning::

    Mac OS with Apple Silicon processors (M1, M2 and M3) have ARM64 as the native architecture.
 These systems have shown problems when installing a Python package that compiles a fortran backend because Python's default fortran compiler uses Intel architecture.
-One way to recognise this is to try installing GASTLI's with pip (or from source) anfd testing the installation as indicated below.
+One way to recognise this is to try installing GASTLI with pip (or from source) and testing the installation as indicated below.
 Users that get a message such as the following need to follow the instructions for Apple Silicon in the :doc:`macos_arm64_install` section:

    .. code-block:: python